alex-bellon/wikipedia/README.md

 - [Disparate impact](https://en.wikipedia.org/wiki/Disparate_impact) - practices in employment, housing, and other areas that adversely affect one group of people of a protected characteristic more than another, even though rules applied by employers or landlords are formally neutral.
 - [Eggshell skull](https://en.wikipedia.org/wiki/Eggshell_skull) - a well-established legal doctrine in common law, used in some tort law systems, with a similar doctrine applicable to criminal law.
 The rule states that, in a tort case, the unexpected frailty of the injured person is not a valid defense to the seriousness of any injury caused to them.
 - [Jelly bean rule](https://en.wikipedia.org/wiki/Jelly_bean_rule) - a rule that says that just because foods are low in fat, cholesterol, and sodium, they cannot claim to be "healthy" unless they contain at least 10 percent of the Daily Value of: vitamin A, vitamin C, calcium, protein, fiber, or iron.
 The FDA also made a policy that companies could not fortify foods with the sole intent of making that claim.
+- [Onion Futures Act](https://en.wikipedia.org/wiki/Onion_Futures_Act) is a United States law banning the trading of futures contracts on onions as well as "motion picture box office receipts".
 - [Stambovsky vs. Ackley](https://en.wikipedia.org/wiki/Stambovsky_v._Ackley) commonly known as the Ghostbusters ruling, is a case in the New York Supreme Court held that held that a house, which the owner had previously advertised to the public as haunted by ghosts, legally was haunted for the purpose of an action for rescission brought by a subsequent purchaser of the house
 - [Statue forbidding Bearing of Armour](https://en.wikipedia.org/wiki/Statute_forbidding_Bearing_of_Armour) - was enacted in 1313 during the reign of Edward II of England.
 It decrees "that in all Parliaments, Treatises and other Assemblies, which should be made in the Realm of England for ever, that every Man shall come without all Force and Armour".
 - [Wrongful birth](https://en.wikipedia.org/wiki/Wrongful_birth) - a legal cause of action in some common law countries in which the parents of a congenitally diseased child claim that their doctor failed to properly warn of their risk of conceiving or giving birth to a child with serious genetic or congenital abnormalities.